 Matter to be dealt with Full Committee Sub Committee Officers

 Application for personal licence If an objection made If no objection made

 Application for personal licence All cases

 with unspent convictions

 Application for premises If a representation If no representation

 licence/ club premises made made

 certificate.

 Application for provisional If a representation If no representation

 statement. made made

 Application to vary premises If a representation If no representation

 licence/ club premises made made

 certificate.

 Application for minor variation All cases

 of premises licence/ club

 premises certificate.

 Application to vary designated If a Police objection All other cases

-premises supervisor. ,
+premises supervisor. in a r cinco objection 7 iii Girioi Gaece

+All 2000

 Request to be removed as All cases

 designated premises

 supervisor.
 Application for transfer of If a Police objection All other cases

 premise licence.
+If a Police objection All Other cases

 Applications for interim If a Police objection All other cases

-authorities.
+authorities. il a i olice objection All other cases

 Application to review premises All cases

-licence/club premises
+licence/club premises 7 III Cases

 certificate.

 Decision on whether a All cases

-complaint is irrelevant,
+complaint is irrelevant, 7111 00000

 frivolous, vexatious etc

 Decision whether to object All cases

-when Local Authority is a
+when Local Authority is a 7111 00000

 consultee and not the relevant

 authority considering the

 application.

-Determination of a Police All cases
+Determination of a Police or All cases

+Environmental Health objection

-objection to a temporary event
+to a temporary event notice.

-notice.
+Determination of a Police or All cases

+2 3.3 1 00000